Miami researchers build better bones

 “If you have a defect in a bone, and if the bone defect is beyond a certain size, younger connective tissues forms, but it’s not bone,” said Paul James, an associate professor of biology and one of the lead researchers on the project.
 “You need a bridge.”

 The other project lead is Amy Yousefi, a professor of chemical, paper and biomedical engineering who has been working on the project since its inception in 2009.
-Together, the pair hope to develop synthetic scaffolding that can be 3D-printed to fit large swaths of missing or traumatised bone.
+Together, the pair hopes to develop synthetic scaffolding that can be 3D-printed to fit large swaths of missing or traumatized bone.
 After printing, the scaffolding is seeded with cells to encourage bone regrowth.

 This type of technology could offer major benefits to veterans and other trauma victims, reducing the need for painful surgical bone grafts.